koguma/boredgames/README.md

 # boredgames - WIP

+Back-end written in Python + FastAPI, Front-end in Svelte

 Play a wide variety of games, be it : chess, checkers, etc... with your friends, bots, or anyone online!

 ## Developing